-Note: These areas are closely connected to Canada's Comprehensive School Health Framework, the Canadian Healthy School Standards, and Ontario's Foundations for a Healthy School.
+Note: These areas are closely connected to Canada's Comprehensive School Health Framework and the Canadian Healthy School Standards.

-Planning activities relating to these four areas will help schools, school boards/districts/authorities, parents/caregivers, and community partners (including public health) work together to take a comprehensive approach to address health topic(s) in their school community.
+Planning activities relating to these four areas will help schools, school boards/districts/authorities, parents/caregivers1, and community partners2 (including public health) work together to take a comprehensive approach to address health topic(s) in their school community.

-&lt;sup>2 Throughout this resource, the term "community partners" refers to any community partner (including public health).
+2 Throughout this resource, the term "community partners" refers to any community partner (including public health).

-&lt;sup>1 Throughout this resource, the term "parents/caregivers" refers to parents, guardians, caregivers, immediate family, and extended family.
+1 Throughout this resource, the term "parents/caregivers" refers to parents, guardians, caregivers, immediate family, and extended family.